bevyengine/bevy/_release-content/release-notes/panics-to-errors.md

 Bevy's systems, commands and observers are able to return errors.
 You can either set an error handler case-by-case, or let the `FallbackErrorHandler` deal with it.
 But this used to only work for explicitly returned errors: Panics used to bring down the entire app.

 In Bevy 0.xx, these panics now get turned into errors and passed to the fallback error handler.
-By default this re-panics, but now you can choose to log an error and continue, or whatever else you want!
+By default this re-panics, but now you can choose whether to log an error and continue, or whatever else you want!